 Residential and commercial water supply connections.

 The Council's connection (or meter) box is usually located in the footpath just outside the front boundary.
 In some instances, they are installed in 'right of ways' and occasionally on private property.
-The actual position of your meter will be recorded on the water supply plans.

 Commercial water connections require adequate backflow protection to protect the public water supply from contamination.